 A forthcoming study found that "[y]outh who are transgender and/or gender-expansive often have a difficult time in child welfare systems; violence enacted upon people who are LGBTQ is often not because they are "out" as LGBTQ, but because service providers, caretakers, and peers are policing the youth's gender behaviors."
-Because of the particular challenges faced by transgender foster youth, adding gender identity questions for both foster youth and foster and adoptive parents and guardians will help states and tribes save costs by identifying affirming placements and reducing placement instability.
+Because of the particular challenges faced by transgender youth, adding gender identity questions for both youth in care and foster and adoptive parents and guardians will help states and tribes save costs by identifying affirming placements and reducing placement instability.
 Collecting gender identity data as well as sexual orientation data will help states and tribes develop streamlined comprehensive services with no gaps.
 Collecting gender identity data will be especially useful as new programs are developed with Family First funding, and Title IV-E agencies will benefit from and save money by adding these data elements now in conjunction with the new Comprehensive Child Welfare Information System (CCWIS).

-E. The sexual orientation and gender identity and expression data elements of foster youth can be administered safely, and the Children's Bureau should provide training and resources to states and tribes to do so.
+The sexual orientation and gender identity and expression data elements of youth in care can be administered safely, and the Children's Bureau should provide training and resources to states and tribes to do so.

-The child welfare profession has acknowledged the importance of collecting sexual orientation and gender identity ("SOGI") information about children, along with other critical information about the child's circumstances, in order to tailor an individualized case plan.
-In 2013, the Center for the Study of Social Policy, Legal Services for Children, the National Center for Lesbian Rights, and Family Builders by Adoption issued a set of professional guidelines addressing all aspects of managing SOGI information in child welfare systems.21 The guidelines address the need to collect SOGI information in order to develop case plans and track outcomes in individual cases, and to engage in agency planning and assessment.
+The child welfare profession has acknowledged the importance of collecting sexual orientation and gender identity information about children, along with other critical information about the child's circumstances, in order to tailor an individualized case plan.
+In 2013, the Center for the Study of Social Policy, Legal Services for Children, the National Center for Lesbian Rights, and Family Builders by Adoption issued a set of professional guidelines addressing all aspects of managing sexual orientation/gender identity information in child welfare systems.
+19 The guidelines address the need to collect this information in order to develop case plans and track outcomes in individual cases, and to engage in agency planning and assessment.

-As a means of assessing risk and tracking disparities and outcomes, many public agencies already collect SOGI information on youth.
-Sexual orientation questions have been included on school-based surveys of adolescents since the mid-1980s through versions of the Youth Risk Behavior Survey (as noted in Children's Bureau comments to the Final Rule) and SOGI information is collected by many health care providers.
-Researchers have surveyed LGBTQ youth in the juvenile justice system, significantly increasing the profession's understanding of the disproportionate numbers of LGBTQ youth in detention, as well as differences in offense and detention patterns.
-The regulations promulgated under the Prison Rape Elimination Act ("PREA") require youth and adult correctional officers to collect SOGI information as part of the initial screening process to identify residents and inmates who may be vulnerable to sexual assault while incarcerated.
-Increasing numbers of state and local child welfare and juvenile justice agencies, as well as providers serving youth experiencing
+As a means of assessing risk and tracking disparities and outcomes, many public agencies already collect sexual orientation/gender identity information on youth.
+Sexual orientation questions have been included on school-based surveys of adolescents since the mid-1980s through versions of the Youth Risk Behavior Survey (as noted in Children's Bureau comments to the Final Rule) and sexual orientation/gender identity information is collected by many health care providers.
+Researchers have surveyed LGBTQ youth in the juvenile justice system, significantly increasing the profession's

-20 Robinson, Brandon Andrew.
+18 Robinson, Brandon Andrew.
 Forthcoming.
 "Child Welfare Systems and LGBTQ Youth Homelessness: Gender Segregation, Instability, and Intersectionality."
 Child Welfare.
 Robinson further states that "mental health treatments and other behavior modifications may be used against youth who are transgender and gender-expansive as a way to try to modify their gender expression (Mallon & DeCrescenzo, 2006; Marksamer, 2011).
 Youth of color who are transgender and gender expansive face compounding stressors and experiences of discrimination within child welfare systems, whereby racism and racial profiling can shape how some youth's behaviors, including their gender behaviors, are monitored and disciplined (Mallon & DeCrescenzo, 2006)."

-21 Shannan Wilber, Guidelines for Managing Information Related to the Sexual Orientation and Gender Identity and Expression of Children in Child Welfare Systems, FAMILY BUILDERS BY ADOPTION (2013), http://cssr.berkeley.edu/cwscmsreports/documents/Information%20Guidelines%20P4.pdf homelessness, have developed policies requiring the collection of SOGI data as part of the initial intake and assessment.
+19 Shannan Wilber, Guidelines for Managing Information Related to the Sexual Orientation and Gender Identity and Expression of Children in Child Welfare Systems, FAMILY BUILDERS BY ADOPTION (2013), http://cssr.berkeley.edu/cwscmsreports/documents/Information%20Guidelines%20P4.pdf understanding of the disproportionate numbers of LGBTQ youth in detention, as well as differences in offense and detention patterns.
+Increasing numbers of state and local child welfare and juvenile justice agencies, as well as providers serving youth experiencing homelessness, have developed policies requiring the collection of sexual orientation/gender identity data as part of the initial intake and assessment.